pdcribeiro/nutri/README.md

 ## TODOs

+* Enviar email!!!

 * Plan page
+  * Range inputs
-  * ...
+    * Allow text input
-  * \+ or - in extras
-  * Fix niddk calc on first time

-* Move calc iframe to after plan.js execution?
-Probably not
-* Try to not load niddk calc html
+    * Find better way to center horizontally
+    * Review and improve template code
+  * Use Vue / React to minimize rendering?

 * Fix select elements width
-* ?
-Edit weight in plan page
-  * Create custom form taking fields from both models (Client and Plan)
-* ?
-Move plan model to plan app
 * ? field.html: Make 'extra' variable boolean

 * After creating plan, use "next" to redirect either to 'client-detail' or 'plans'
 * Use Babel to transpile JS to older versions
 * plan.js: Handle people born on the 29th of Feb for the NIDDK Calculator

 * Old